alex-lt-kong/cuda-motion/README.md

 - In [Motion](https://github.com/Motion-Project/motion), hardware acceleration
-  can only be achieved by piping data to external libraries such as FFmpeg, and some computationally expensive tasks such as motion detection just can't be offloaded to a GPU.
+  can only be achieved by piping data to external libraries such as FFmpeg, and some computationally expensive tasks such as motion detection just can't be offloaded to a GPU (as it is beyond the capability of FFmpeg).
   This greatly limits the practical use of Motion as we won't be able to handle even just a few (say, five) video feeds with an average CPU.

-  - In contrast, this project is designed with CUDA support in mind, and it tries to offload all parallelable tasks to GPUs.
+  - In contrast, this project is designed to work only if a CUDA-compatible device (e.g., an Nvidia GPU) is in place, and it offloads all parallelable tasks to GPUs, achieving much better performace.

 ## Dependencies